Learning Planning and Evaluation Internship

 • Identify and access venues for research and practitioner-based literature

-• Discuss findings, including gaps in the literature or emerging trends
+• Engage in conversations around findings including gaps in the literature or emerging trends

-• Bibliography/documentation of sources accessed (i.e. online databases, etc.)
+• Documentation of sources accessed (i.e. online databases, etc.)

 Qualifications: Applicants with a bachelor’s degree in education or a related field are preferred.
 At minimum, applicants must be in their third year of undergraduate study.